Book & a Cover: Background

 "Book & a Cover" was one of two new songs to be recorded in 1998 and included on Vega's Tried & True: The Best of Suzanne Vega compilation album.
-The song was recorded and mixed at the Magic Shop, New York City.
+The song was recorded and mixed at the Magic Shop in New York City.
 "Book & Cover" was released as the first single from Tried & True: The Best of Suzanne Vega in November 1998, followed by the other new song, "Rosemary (Remember Me)", in 1999.

 For the 40th week in 1998 (September 28 to October 4), "Book & a Cover" was one of eleven tracks identified by Music & Media as being the "most added" to radio playlists across Europe.
 In the UK, BBC Radio 2 added the song to their B-List.
 The song reached No. 5 on the Music & Media "Major Market Airplay" chart for Poland in October 1998.

 Speaking of the song's message in 1998, Vega described it as "fairly obvious" and "about not judging people by their appearance".
 The song's music video was directed by Geoff Moore and produced by Frank Linkoff for Black Dog Films.